Asymptotic Theory for Regularized Estimation in Functional Time Series Models: The Yule-Walker Estimation

-Although identifiability is established, directly inferring $\brho = \cE\D^{-1}$ by inverting $\D$ as in the finite-dimensional case is not feasible.
-The issue arises because the eigenvalues of $\D$ converge to zero, resulting in a large number of very small eigenvalues.
-Consequently, the formal definition of $\D^{-1}$ as $\sum_{j=1}^{\infty} \lambda_j^{-1} \bnu_j \otimes \bnu_j$ is an unbounded operator and is highly sensitive to small perturbations in the data.
-This characteristic gives rise to what is commonly referred to as \emph{ill-posed problem}.
+Although identifiability is established, directly deducing $\brho = \cE\D^{-1}$ by inverting $\D$ as in the finite-dimensional case is not feasible.
+The issue stems from the spectral property of compact operators in infinite-dimensional Hilbert spaces: the eigenvalues of $\D$ form at most a countable sequence converging to zero, with zero as the only accumulation point (Theorem 4.2.3 in \citealt{hsing2015theoretical}).
+Consequently, its generalized inverse $\D^{-1}=\sum_{j=1}^{\infty} \lambda_j^{-1} \bnu_j \otimes \bnu_j$ is an unbounded operator and is highly sensitive to small perturbations in the data.

+To overcome this ill-posedness, we introduce regularization techniques to stabilize the inversion of $\D$.
+Traditional approaches often rely merely on truncation-based approximations of the autocovariance operator \citep{mas2007weak}, but these methods are highly sensitive to the choice of truncation dimension and may lead to unstable inversion.
+Instead, we propose the Tikhonov-truncation regularization approach to enhance numerical stability.